SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 At the moment, there are five methods implemented:

-  * **'nearest'**: a simple implemenation which is more or less a np.argmin distance for the spike waveforms against all templates.
+  * **'nearest'**: a simple implementation which is more or less a np.argmin distance for the spike waveforms against all templates.
-  * **'nearest-svd'**: a smarter implemenation than 'nearest' using svd compression and spatial sparsity.
+  * **'nearest-svd'**: a smarter implementation than 'nearest' using svd compression and spatial sparsity.
   * **'tdc-peeler'**: a simple idea similar to 'nearest'.
-Perform nearest on local detected peaks, fit the amplitude and remove it from tarces.
+Perform nearest on locally detected peaks, fit the amplitudes and remove them from the traces.
 Then re-run on residual.
 A bit naive but this is very fast.
-  * **'circus-omp'**: a more serious implemenation orthogonal template matching.
+  * **'circus-omp'**: a more serious implementation orthogonal template matching.
 This internally make a convolution of traces with all templates with some svd decomposition tricks to be faster.
 This is quite accurate but need lots of memory.
-  * **'wobble'**: this is a re implemenation of the yass template matching codes.
-Finally, very similar to 'circus-omp'.
+  * **'wobble'**: this is a re-implementation of the yass template matching code.
+Also very similar to 'circus-omp'.
     This is the most accurate methods for discovering spike collisions.